avafinger/pine64-touchscreen/readme.md

 c.  make a backup of your xorg.conf or any other conf you have
-    in case something goes wrong you an restore it and work again.
+    in case something goes wrong you can restore it and work again with your Desktop.